-7.4 Prospects for future work
+7.2 Prospects for future work

-In the near future, we will include more training examples to minimize network error.
+- 5 The accuracy of a DCNN largely depends on the information richness of the training dataset (Goodfellow et al., 2016).
+Therefore, by including more images into the training dataset, we can minimize network error.
 In this study, the well-trained network is limited to a specific dataset, namely TSX images.
-However, it is feasible to apply the DCNN to multi-sensor remote sensing imagery, which has been proved by previous studies (Nogueira et al. 2017; Lang et al., 2018).
-Moreover, as long as the calving fronts are clear in the images, our method can also use images with light cloud cover and Landsat 7 images with scan line errors.

-The effectiveness and transferable nature of deep learning (Anantrasirichai et al., 2018) promises that our methodology can be applied to many other glaciers, both in Greenland and elsewhere in the world.
+However, it is feasible to apply the DCNN to multi-sensor remote sensing imagery, which has been proved by previous studies (Nogueira et al. 2017; Lang et al., 2018). - The effectiveness and transferable nature of deep learning (Anantrasirichai et al., 2018) promises that our methodology can be applied to many other glaciers, both in Greenland and elsewhere in the world.
 Besides Jakobshavn Isbræ, other Greenland tidewater glaciers such as Helheim and Kangerdlugssuaq also show strong calving front variations (Howat et al., 2005; Howat et al., 2007; Joughin et al., 2008a).
 In theory, the DCNN can be retrained whenever new data is added to the training dataset.
 Moreover, including more data over other places can increase the generalization of the network, making it applicable to more situations (Goodfellow et al., 2016).